fruitiecutiepie/icara/1_problem/System Requirements.md

 Hmm, I think desktop app or at least web is necessary.
 Mobile is too impractical.
 I hate it.
 Screen real-estate is too small.
 At least it seems to be, or competitors' UX just suck.
 They seem too complicated.
 Sometimes they use too much "smooth" motion.
 I hate it.
 I just want to get things done.
 Fast.
 As fast as I can.
 And they promote their app at every chance they get.
 I hate it.
 Stop it please.
 If I like your app and genuinely think your extra feature is worth it, I'll check it out myself.
 I promise.
 You don't need to remind me.
 I just need to know what else you offer.
 I don't get amnesia at every screen change.

 Let the retailers do the work to convince users that their products are best for users (you don’t need to compete with them).
 Don’t add to users’ confusion.
 Just add their products, whatever they got it for, whether or not it’s any good; they already have it.
 Your app's job is to make user’s life easier.
 Focus on your job and do it well.

+---

+Add products with text recognition
+How do beauty influencers store their cosmetics / keep them organised?
+How can I get the hex colour of something accurately?

 ## Non-functional requirements